awsdocs/aws-codedeploy-user-guide/doc_source/instances-ec2-create.md

 1. Choose the ID for your Amazon EC2 instance\.
 Do not continue until the instance has been launched and passed all checks\.

 To verify the AWS CodeDeploy agent is running on the instance, see [Verify the AWS CodeDeploy Agent Is Running](codedeploy-agent-operations-verify.md), and then return to this page\.
-After you do this, the Amazon EC2 instance will be ready for use in AWS CodeDeploy deployments\.
+After you do this, the Amazon EC2 instance is ready for use in AWS CodeDeploy deployments\.

 ## Launch an Amazon EC2 Instance \(CLI\)<a name="instances-ec2-create-cli"></a>